 Try to pack light

 If you are someone who ends up packing 10 outfits for a weekend break, then you need to think carefully about what you pack for your trip.
 It is always best to pack light.
+However, if that’s something you are not good at you can search for luggage storage locations around you.
+For instance, at luggage storage kings cross will keep your belongings safe and secure until you need them back.
 This will make it easier to move around and stop you for paying expensive luggage fees in airports.
 Remember that you can always buy more clothing and anything else you need while you are away.
 There are also plenty of great travel accessories to make traveling easier.
 For example, compression cubes are a great way to organize your clothes and create more space in your bag.
 You also need the make the big decision of whether to take a backpack or a suitcase.
 Obviously, a backpack is the traditional option, however many people find a suitcase to be more convenient.
 Remember that different things work for different people, and the important thing is to pick the best option for you.
 To help you decide, you can check out this useful guide on the best travel bags.

 Be prepared to face challenges